 $ ruby -v

 $ gem update --system $ gem install --no-rdoc --no-ri bundler $ gem update $ gem cleanup

 $ gem --version

-Depending on which platform – OS X, Linux or Windows – you’re about to run your tests, you need to setup all required development tools (Xcode for iOS, Android Studio) and other stuff.
-For detailed instructions on how to setup Appium for any platform, with desired programming language and all dependencies, take a look at our Appium tutorial.
+Depending on which platform – OS X, Linux or Windows – you’re about to run your tests, you need to set up all required development tools (Xcode for iOS, Android Studio) and other stuff.
+For detailed instructions on how to setup Appium for any platform, with the desired programming language and all dependencies, take a look at our Appium tutorial.

 Setting up Cucumber is pretty straightforward.